-- Accepts responsibility for ensuring that their nursing practice and conduct meet the standards of the professional, ethical, and relevant legislated requirements; - Demonstrates the ability to apply the principles of Te Tiriti O Waitangi | The Treaty of Waitangi to nursing practice; - Demonstrates accountability for directing, monitoring and evaluating nursing care that is provided by enrolled nurses, nurse assistants and others; - Promotes an environment that enables safety, independence, quality of life, and health for the person and whānau receiving care; - Practices nursing in a manner that the person and whānau determine as being culturally safe.
+Competency Behaviours Domain One: Professional responsibilities Includes accountabilities for professional, legal, ethical responsibilities and cultural safety.
+These include being able to demonstrate knowledge and judgement and being accountable for own actions and decisions, while promoting an environment that maximises patient safety, independence, quality of life and health.
+Accepts responsibility for ensuring that their nursing practice and conduct, meet the standards of the professional, ethical, and relevant legislated requirements; Demonstrates the ability to apply the principles of Te Tirity O Waitangi / The treaty of Waitangi to practice Demonstrates accountability for directing, monitoring and evaluating nursing care that is provided by enrolled nurses, nurse assistants and others; Promotes an environment that enables safety, independence, quality of life, and health for the person and whānau receiving care; Practices nursing in a manner that the person and whānau determine as being culturally safe.
+Domain Two: Management of nursing care Includes accountabilities related to assessment and managing patient care, which is responsive to the person and whānau needs, and which is supported by nursing knowledge and evidenced based Provides planned nursing care to achieve identified outcomes Undertakes a comprehensive and accurate nursing assessment of the patient in a range of settings; Ensures documentation is accurate and maintains confidentiality of information;

-Competency Behaviours Domain Two: Management of nursing care Includes accountabilities related to assessment and managing patient care, which is responsive to the person and whānau needs, and which is supported by nursing knowledge and evidenced based research.
-Provides planned nursing care to achieve identified outcomes; Undertakes a comprehensive and accurate nursing assessment of the patient in a range of settings; Ensures documentation is accurate and maintains confidentiality of information; Ensures the patient has adequate explanation of the effects, consequences and alternatives of proposed treatment options; Acts appropriately to protect oneself and others when faced with unexpected responses, confrontation, personal threat or other crisis situations; Evaluates the person's progress toward expected health outcomes in partnership with them; Provides health education appropriate to the needs of the person and whānau within a nursing framework; Reflects upon, and evaluates with peers and experienced nurses, the effectiveness of nursing care; Maintains professional development.
-Domain Three: Interpersonal relationships Includes accountabilities related to interpersonal and therapeutic communication with people and whānau, other nursing staff and interprofessional communication and documentation.
-Establishes, maintains and concludes therapeutic interpersonal relationships with patients and whanau; Practises nursing in a negotiated partnership with the person and whānau where and when possible; Communicates effectively with the patient and whānau, and members of the health care team.
-Domain Four: Interprofessional health care and quality improvement Includes accountability that as a member of the health care team, the nurse evaluates the effectiveness of care and promotes a nursing perspective within the interprofessional activities of the team.
-Collaborates and participates with colleagues and members of the health care team to facilitate and coordinate care; Recognises and values the roles and skills of all member of the health care team in the delivery of care; Participates in quality improvement activities to monitor and improve standards of nursing.
-Health and Safety Ensures that health and safety practice meets the requirements of Health and Safety at work legislation, applies the District policies and processes and contributes to a culture of safe practice.
+Ensures the patient has adequate explanation of the effects, consequences and alternatives of proposed treatment options; Acts appropriately to protect oneself and others when faced with unexpected responses, confrontation, personal threat or other crisis situations; Evaluates the person's progress toward expected health outcomes in partnership with them; Provides health education appropriate to the needs of the person and whānau within a nursing framework; Reflects upon, and evaluates with peers and experienced nurses, the effectiveness of nursing care; Maintains professional development.
+Domain Three: Interpersonal relationships Includes accountabilities related to interpersonal and therapeutic communication with people and whānau, other nursing staff and inter-professional communication and documentation Establishes, maintains and concludes therapeutic interpersonal relationships with patients and whanau; Practises nursing in a negotiated partnership with the person and whānau where and when possible; 2 Communicates effectively with the patient and whānau, and members of the health care team.
+Domain Four: Interprofessional health care and quality improvement Includes accountability that as a member of the health care team, the nurse evaluates the effectiveness of care and promotes a nursing perspective within the interprofessional activities of the team Collaborates and participates with colleagues and members of the health care team to facilitate and coordinate care; Recognises and values the roles and skills of all member of the health care team in the delivery of care; Participates in quality improvement activities to monitor and improve standards of nursing.
+Health & Safety Ensure all Health & Safety obligations under the legislation are applied and managed to and that a culture of safe practice is second nature Actively support and ensure compliance with Health & Safety policy and procedures; ensuring staff also support and comply.
+Maintain a proactive culture of Health & Safety supported by systems.